Video Game: Pokémon Diamond and Pearl

 - Artificial Brilliance: Enemy trainers tend to give their Pokémon moves that can cope with their weaknesses.
 And yes, they will use it on you.

-- Bowdlerise: The P.I.
-Trainer class.
-Pay attention to how they talk about chance and how they are flipping a coin in their sprite and you'll realize that they are actually supposed to be the Gen IV version of the Gambler class.
+- The P.I.
+Trainer class were originally Gamblers; pay attention to how they talk about chance and how they are flipping a coin in their sprite.
 Their resemblance to a detective was purely coincidental.

-- Breakout Character: Lucario's popularity surged to the point where it essentially became the mascot of the generation.
-It got movie focusing on it, was included in Super Smash Bros.
-Brawl, and was even included as a gift Pokemon in Black and White 2.
+- Breakout Character: Lucario's popularity surged to the point where it essentially became the mascot of the Generation.
+It got a movie focusing on it, was included in Super Smash Bros. as a playable character, and was even given a Mega Evolution in Pokémon X and Y.

-- Route 210 is blocked by a group Psyduck, which you could defeat easily, but instead you have to get a Secret Potion because they have headaches.
+- Route 210 is blocked by a group Psyduck, in which you could've defeated easily, but instead you have to get a Secret Potion because they have headaches.

 - A man next to route 222 won't let you pass because of a blackout in Sunyshore City until after you've beaten the Big Bad.
 This one is at least slightly justified by the fact that not only did Volkner cause the blackout, it likely would have shut down his gym, meaning there would be little point in going to Sunyshore anyway.